Watson among 103 to give up eligibility to enter NFL draft

-NEW YORK (AP) -- For the second straight year, more than 100 college players are giving up eligibility to enter the NFL draft.
+NEW YORK (AP) -- For the second straight year, more than 100 players are giving up college eligibility to enter the NFL draft.

 The league on Friday released a list of 95 underclassmen who have been granted early entry to draft, along with the names of eight other players, including Clemson quarterback Deshaun Watson, who are draft-eligible by completing their college degrees.